Spatial Localization of Relativistic Quantum Systems: The Commutativity Requirement and the Locality Principle. Part II: A Model from Local QFT: Introduction

-for a choice of a unit timelike vector $u$ defining the frame of the detectors, and $f\in \cD_R(\bM)$ such that $\int_\bM f^2 d^4x =1$.
-Here, $H^u$ is the Hamiltonian operator in the $u$-direction, and the regularization is necessary since the Minkowski vacuum $\Omega$ lies in the kernel of this operator.
+for a choice of a future-directed unit timelike vector $u$ defining the frame of the detectors, and $f\in \cD_\bR(\bM)$ such that $\int_\bM f^2 d^4x =1$.
+Here, $H^u$ is the Hamiltonian operator in the $u$-direction, and the $\epsilon$-regularization is necessary since the Minkowski vacuum $\Omega$ lies in the kernel of this operator.
 In the identity above, the effect $A_f^u(\Delta)$ on the left-hand side is defined independently of the integral operator on the right-hand side, and the identity is valid when considering {\em expectation values}: it is generally false for generic off-diagonal matrix elements.

 The family $A^u_f(\Delta)$ is a well-behaved positive-energy localization observable in each space $\cH^{(n)}$, in particular for one-particle states.
 Notably, the integral for $\Delta= \Sigma$ is normalized independently of the choice of $f\in \cD_\bR(\bM)$, provided $\int_\bM f^2 d^4x =1$.
 The causality requirement denoted by CC and already established in \cite{M23,DM24} also holds for the localization observables constructed here.
 We further analyze the physical meaning of the notion of localization introduced above, showing that it is associated with the center of $u$-energy of the field and that, for one-particle states, it reduces to the observable already introduced in \cite{M23}.
-In the one-particle case, one can say even more: if one takes $f(x^0,\vec{x}) = h'(x^0)h(\vec{x})$, then, in the non-relativistic large-mass limit, $h$ determines the precision of a von Neumann measurement scheme for detecting a single particle, whereas $h'$ can be chosen independently.
+In the one-particle case, one can say even more: if one takes $f(x^0,\vec{x}) = h'(x^0)h(\vec{x})$ with $f^2$ centered as specified later, then, in the non-relativistic large-mass limit, $h$ determines the precision of a von Neumann measurement scheme for detecting a single particle, whereas $h'$ can be chosen independently within the centered class (for instance even functions around the chosen time origin).

 A problem with the family of operators $ \frac{1}{\sqrt{H^u+ \epsilon I}} \int_{\Delta} :\spa \hat{T}_{\mu\nu}\spa: [f_x^2] \: u^\mu u^\nu_\Sigma\: d\Sigma(x) \frac{1}{\sqrt{H^u+ \epsilon I}}$ is that they do not define effects on the whole Fock space $\gF_s(\cH^{(1)})$, since the positivity condition $:\spa \hat{T}_{\mu\nu}\spa: [f] u_\mu v_\nu \geq 0$, for $u,v$ timelike and future-directed, fails as a consequence of the Reeh-Schlieder theorem (though they are bounded from below).
 This issue will be carefully analyzed from the perspective of quantum energy inequalities.
 Relying on known general results by Fewster and collaborators \cite{F2,FS08,F12}, we prove in particular that, given $u\in \sT_+$, for every $\eta>0$, it is possible to modify the temporal part $h'$ by enlarging its support in the smearing function $f$ in such a way that there is a constant $c^u_{\eta, f} >0$ such that $\left(:\spa \hat{T}_{\mu\nu}\spa :[f_x^2] - \eta g_{\mu\nu} I \right) u^\mu v^\nu \geq c^u_{\eta, f} |u\cdot v| I$ for every $v\in \sT_+$ and every $x\in \bM$.
 Also note that $J_\mu(x) := -\left(:\spa \hat{T}_{\mu\nu}\spa :[f_x^2]- \eta g_{\mu\nu} I \right) u^\mu$ is a conserved, causal, and future-directed (where it does not vanish) current.
 (The sign $-$ also in front of $\eta$ is due to the fact that we are adopting the signature $-,+,+,+$.)